How to revert a Git Pull Request?

 • Force-push the changes to the remote branch using .

-It's crucial to understand the risks associated with this operation.
+It’s crucial to understand the risks associated with this operation.
 Rewriting history, especially on the default branch, can lead to significant issues.
 You may disrupt the historical integrity of the codebase, making it difficult for anyone, including your coworkers, to trace how the code has evolved over time.
-This can impact collaboration negatively, as the shared understanding of the project's development might be lost.
+This can impact collaboration negatively, as the shared understanding of the project’s development might be lost.
+Resetting the local repository to a previous commit can also result in the loss of uncommitted work.

 Moreover, performing a hard reset can lead to the permanent loss of commits.
 This means you might lose valuable work and insights into the development process—something that cannot be undone.
 Be sure to thoroughly consider these potential consequences before proceeding, as the operation is not without its drawbacks.